nicolehao34/LeadGen.AI/DOCUMENTATION.md

 ### UI Framework

-The UI is built with shadcn components which provide accessible, customizable interface elements.
+The UI is built with shadcn components which provide accessible and customizable interface elements.
 The design follows a clean dashboard layout with:

 - Step-based navigation
 - Form-based input handling with validation